 The Arhuaco mochila is created by an indigenous tribe called Arhuaco and they live in the Sierra Nevada Mountains in Colombia and consider this part of the country to be the heart of the world.
 They believe in the existence of a creator and a great father, and their mission is to preserve the natural order of the earth and its surroundings.
 In this tribe, there is a group of 18 women called the Zaku Amuruke, which means “Weavers of Thought”.
 They are the epitome of powerful womanhood and solidarity, as the group’s main purpose was to help women with roles as heads of family.
 Through the weaving and design processes, the women aim to send a message and legacy from their previous generations including messages about their culture, where they come from, and why they do what they do.

 For this reason, you can feel proud to wear our mochila.
 You are helping to empower women and you are wearing a unique piece with history and a story behind it.
-You are supporting sustainable, fair trade, and certified child-labor free fashion- with purposed style.
+You are supporting sustainable, fair trade, and certified child-labor-free fashion- with purpose style.

 Comments will be approved before showing up.